 - Representing and advising the State of Louisiana in disputes involving the Louisiana Motion Picture Tax Incentive Act.

-- Successful defense of premises liability lawsuit at the summary judgment stage.
+- Multiple successful defenses of premises liability lawsuits at the summary judgment stage.

 - Representing property owner in fending off and obtaining an injunction in a boundary dispute.